AlcoholRehabHelp Logo

 • Sensitivity to light and sound

 An alcohol hangover is a consequence of drinking too many alcoholic beverages in a short period.
-Excessive drinking affects the bodyโ€™s functions and causes hangovers.ย
+Excessive drinking affects the body’s functions.

-The effects of alcohol include:
+The effects of alcohol on the body include:

 Dehydration

-Alcohol prevents the release of vasopressin โ€“ a hormone that regulates kidney function and retains fluids in the body.
-Drinking alcohol causes the kidneys to release more fluids than they should, resulting in increased urination (diuresis) and an excessive loss of fluids.
+Alcohol prevents the release of vasopressin—a hormone that regulates kidney function and retains bodily fluids.
+Drinking alcohol causes the kidneys to release more of these fluids than they should.

-Alcohol causes an inflammatory reaction in the body and affects organs such as the liver and brain.
-Regular excessive alcohol use and the resulting inflammation causes damage to these organs.
-In terms of hangovers, the inflammation contributes to muscle pain and general malaise.
+Alcohol causes an inflammatory reaction in the body, affecting organs like the liver and brain.
+Regular excessive alcohol use and the resulting inflammation can damage these organs.

 Stomach Irritation